Equivariant Hypergraph Diffusion Neural Operators

 The node-side operations, gradient $\nabla f(\cdot;\Mat{x}_v)$ and proximal gradient $\prox_{\eta f(\cdot;\Mat{x}_v)}(\cdot)$ are relatively easy to model, while the operations on hyperedges are more complicated.
 We name gradient $\nabla g(\cdot):\mathbb{R}^{|e|}\rightarrow \mathbb{R}^{|e|}$ and proximal gradient $\prox_{\eta g}(\cdot):\mathbb{R}^{|e|}\rightarrow \mathbb{R}^{|e|}$ as \textit{hyperedge diffusion operators}, since they summarize the collection of node features inside a hyperedge and dispatch the aggregated information to interior nodes individually.
-Next, we reveal one crucial property of those hyperedge diffusion operators by the following propostion (see the proof in Appendix~\ref{sec:proof-equi-op}): \begin{proposition} Given any permutation-invariant hyperedge potential function $g(\cdot)$, hyperedge diffusion operators $\prox_{\eta g}(\cdot)$ and $\nabla g(\cdot)$ are permutation equivariant. \end{proposition} It states that an permutation invariant hyperedge potential leads to an operator that should process different nodes in a permutation-equivariant way.
+Next, we reveal one crucial property of those hyperedge diffusion operators by the following propostion (see the proof in Appendix~\ref{sec:proof-equi-op}): \begin{proposition} Given any permutation-invariant hyperedge potential function $g(\cdot)$, hyperedge diffusion operators $\prox_{\eta g}(\cdot)$ and $\nabla g(\cdot)$ are permutation equivariant. \end{proposition} It states that an operator defined on a hyperedge should not only aggregate features regardless of the node order, but also pass messages to different nodes in a permutation-equivariant way.